zsiki/ls/doc/source/usersguide.rst

 #.
 Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog.
 #.
 Select the Resection from the *Calculation* group.
 #.
 Select the station id from the *Station (1)* list.
 The lis contains all stations.
-The stations with bold font have coordinates.
+The stations in bold face have coordinates.
 #.
 The *Target Points* list is filled automatically.
 The list contains the known points, which were measured from the station.
 You can calculate the coordinates of one station at a time.
 #.
 Add exactly three points to the *Used Points* list which will be used for resection.
 If you would like to correct, use the *Remove* button.
 #.
 Click on the *Calculate* button.